ch4ncellor/chdr/README.md

  ---

 <p align="center">
-This is currently a WIP, contributions&issues are welcomed.
+This is currently an early WIP, contributions&issues are welcomed.
   </p>